Resilient native potatoes: Safeguarding food security

 Results

 By combining ancestral knowledge with scientific knowledge, we hope to achieve better production of native potatoes, benefiting producers and promoting the revalorization of a genetic resource of great importance for the future of our countries.
-Native potatoes have suffered for years of cultural value erosion due to the demands of an industrialized and globalized world.
-Fortunately, we are at a time when the diversity of native products is being revalued and recovered, thanks to the opening of fair-trade markets and solidarity economy, the gastronomic movement of innovation and fusion and other factors, which will give a positive turn in farmers perceptions about the cultural, biological and economic value of these ancient products
+Native potatoes have suffered years of cultural value erosion due to the demands of an industrialized and globalized world.
+Fortunately, we are at a time when the diversity of native products is being revalued and recovered, thanks to the opening of fair-trade markets and the solidarity economy, the gastronomic movement of innovation and fusion and other factors.
+These developments will help shift farmers' perceptions positively regarding the cultural, biological, and economic value of these ancient products.